mydrive/mydrive.github.io/posts/awsome_day.md

 I hadn't looked much at [DynamoDB](http://aws.amazon.com/dynamodb/) but it does seem like it might be a good addition to our database infrastructure.
 It's a simple No-SQL key, value pair store.
 With each object limited to 400KB.
 One nice feature is that you can configure your required IOPS so it's trivial to scale.
-It's also comfortable with updates, and supports a secondary index.
+It's also comfortable with updates, and supports secondary indexes.
 There are certainly some small, high throughput, simple data sets where DynamoDB sounds like it would be a better fit than Cassandra or a Relational Database.